 I’m a relatively fast translator, and can translate around 5,000 words on an average day.
 My proofreader is also fast, but meticulous, so the revision process might take as much as the actual translation.
 Then there’s the beta reading.
 And then there are the extra revisions I make to be sure that the translation is actually worth your money.
 Summing all that up, a 50,000 word book might require about five to six weeks to translate and return.
 I’m generally faster than that, mind you, but you should be prepared to wait a little.

 I’m a struggling writer!
 Can you translate my novel for free?
 I’ll advertise your website a lot!

 Try to convince your plumber to work purely for visibility.
 Please record the whole incident.
 I will have fun watching it.

 Seriously, I don’t work for free.
 Don’t even ask.
 We can negotiate a bit, and I can offer you a good deal if you are willing to sign for multiple books (as Amber Kell did), but that’s a completely different animal.

 How can I pay you?

-PayPal.
-It’s quick, it’s free and it guarantees both parties.
+I offer two payment options: PayPal and Transferwise.
+Both are quick and hassle-free.
 Other means of payment would be expensive and difficult to use, especially since you and I probably live on opposite sides of the globe.

 What does the website’s motto means?